Who I am, what AICAP HR is, and why this blueprint exists.

 Pilot launch

-- AICAP HR runs the weekly manager feedback loop
+- Weekly manager feedback loop in motion

-- Prompts and policies revised in-flight
+- Prompts and policies revised in-flight based on what surfaces

-First wins + scale plan
+First wins and scale plan

 Let's compare notes